رهپویه هنرهای نمایشی

 عنوان مقاله English

-The Role of Socio-Cultural Conditions in Writing Iranian Short Screenplays in the 2010s
+The Role of Socio-Cultural Conditions in Writing Short Screenplays in 2010s Iran

 نویسنده English